AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 ![Creative Cloud Desktop Marketplace](images/cc-desktop-marketplace-1.png)

-## Distribute to millions of creative users worldwide
+## Distribute to millions of users worldwide

-Publish plugins and integrations for teams and individuals to discover and install on the Creative Cloud Plugin Marketplace and the Enterprise Admin Console.
-Get your work in front of creatives everywhere by distributing with Creative Cloud.
+Publish your plugins and integrations directly to the Marketplace in the Creative Cloud Desktop app for users to easily discover, install, and manage—and to the Enterprise Admin Console for admins to easily find, deploy, and give access to plugins and integrations intended for business use.

 - [Creative Cloud Plugin Marketplace](https://exchange.adobe.com/creativecloud.html?route=discoverIntegrations&workflow=share)